ahsannaeem150/orderUp/README.md

 Built with a modern full-stack architecture, the platform includes:

 - A **Customer App** to browse restaurants, order food, and track deliveries in real-time.
-- A **Restaurant App** to manage menus, receive and process orders.
+- A **Restaurant App** to manage menus and receive and process orders.
 - An **Agent App** for delivery personnel to view, accept, and fulfill delivery tasks.
 - A **Backend API** that handles all user interactions, data management, authentication, and notifications.